sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/200 - field-query-object/120 - method.md

 In this example, the X Range Filter parameter is the best option:

 - Document Range by itself is not a good option, because it captures the address of the importer as well as the supplier.
-- The Fixed Table and Table methods are not the best options, because the table's formatting is hard to recognize.
+- The Fixed Table and Table methods are not the best options, because the table formatting is hard to recognize.
 - The Text Table method is not the best option, because it splits multi-line rows.

 Try out this example in the Sensible app using the following PDF and config: